Kentico/xperience-by-kentico-sitefinity-migration-tool/docs/Usage-Guide.md

    - Media Libaries & Media
 9. Adjust the configuration options as needed to correct any migration issues
 10. Remigrate as needed - content will be overwritten in XbyK with changes from Sitefinity - the tool is smart enough to only migrate new or updated content.
-11. As a good practice, backup XbyK database before each remigation attempt in case there is a need to go back to an earlier version
+11. As a good practice, backup the XbyK database before each remigation attempt in case there is a need to go back to an earlier version
 12. If necessary, creating a new, empty XbyK database is very simple using `dotnet kentico-xperience-dbmanager`.
-Be sure to adjust connection string in appsettings.json if the details change.
+Be sure to adjust connection string in `appsettings.json` if the details change.

 ## Configuration File Options